 - 5th-7th grade students have one faculty member per subject and switch classrooms just like in the Upper School.

 - Faculty teaching students in grades 5-7 teach their subject matter to their students for all three years of 5th, 6th, and 7th grades.

 Following “schools of the future” trends, today the majority of the Lower School, grades 5-7, are configured by departmentalization.

-- Since the teachers and students learn together for potentially four consecutive years, faculty learn each child’s strengths and weaknesses allowing them to more effectively reach each child through his or her learning style.
+- Since the teachers and students learn together for potentially three consecutive years, faculty learn each child’s strengths and weaknesses allowing them to more effectively reach each child through his or her learning style.

 - Teachers find it easier to keep consistency when planning for curriculum integration, interdisciplinary units, field trips, and special activities for their students.